 Construction loans are intended for buying land and building or improving structures.
 They typically last only as long as it takes to build the home—about a year or less.
 Therefore, once construction is done, you'll need a way to transition to a longer-term loan, especially if you want the lower payments that would come with a 30-year mortgage.
-There are two ways to do this.
+There are two ways to do that.

 One-time close construction loans allow you to get both loans (the construction loan and the permanent loan) at once.
 When construction is completed, your loan becomes a traditional mortgage.
 Your lender may call this getting "converted," "modified," or "refinanced."
 These loans are also referred to as "all-in-one" or "construction-to-permanent" (CTP) loans.

 Two-close construction loans, or multiple loans, require that you get approved for two separate loans.
 The first loan will fund the physical construction of your home, and then you’ll need to apply for—and get approved for—a separate long-term loan on the completed home, to refinance the construction loan to a 15- or 30-year mortgage.

 Which course is better will depend on your situation.